Ron Lynch (rugby league): Penrith

 Moving to Penrith for the 1972 NSWRFL season, Lynch was appointed captain of the club.
 He retired at the end of the 1973 season.

 Coaching career

-In 1970 Lynch was Parramatta's captain-coach.
+In 1970, Lynch was Parramatta's captain-coach.
 The following season was to be his last for the club.

+Later life

+Lynch was inducted into the Parramatta Eels hall of fame in 2003.
+He died following a long illness on 12 May 2024, 31 days short of his 85th birthday.